Presented by

 Main Stage11:30 – 12:30 Little Chute Community Band

-Established in 1924, the band will be celebrating their 100th year of performing!
+Established in 1924, the band will be celebrating over 100 years of performing!